What makes this sweet potato casserole healthy?

 - Egg – For a vegan option, substitute a flax egg by mixing 1 tablespoon of ground flaxseed with 2 tablespoons of water in place of the egg.

-You really don’t all the extra water and it will take much longer for it to come to a boil if you overfill.
+- Keep the water level low.
+You really don’t to cover your sweet potatoes with water to steam them.
+Halfway up will do.
+They’ll cook much quicker with less water.
 When they’re fork tender, drain them (I just use the lid to keep them in the pot, but you can use a colander if you want).

 Ingredients